jacksonrayhamilton/custom-promise/README.md

 });
 ```

-Most of the time, you probably won't need to manage promises, so you should
+Managing promises is often avoidable.
+Prefer using promises returned by other
-prefer `p.resolve` and `p.reject` for creating promises.
+APIs, or use `p.resolve` and `p.reject` to create promises.

 You can use `p.all` to await the completion of multiple promises: